menandmice/micetro_docs/guides/user-manual/webapp_dns.rst

   :width: 60%
   :align: center

-1. Select the DNS zone in the list and run the "Migrate zone" action.
+1. Select the DNS zone in the list and run the :guilabel:`Migrate zone` action.

 2. Specify the destination server.
 This is the server for which the DNS zone will be migrated to.